 Mark Lifshitz, M.D.
 Dr. Lifshitz serves as Clinical Professor Pathology, Director of Cancer Center Laboratories, and Assistant Director of Clinical Laboratories at the New York University Medical Center.
 He is a leading expert on blood bank management and medical equipment, with four books and 14 book chapters published on these topics.
 His 80 published articles focus on medical equipment and devices, particularly blood analyzers.

 Kandice Kottke-Marchant, M.D., Ph.D.
-Dr. Kottke-Marchant is Chair, Pathology and Laboratory Medicine Institute, Chair and Section Head of Hemostasis and Thrombosis in the Clinical Pathology Department at Cleveland Clinic, in Cleveland, Ohio.
+Dr. Kottke-Marchant is the former Chair, Pathology and Laboratory Medicine Institute, and former Chair and Section Head of Hemostasis and Thrombosis in the Clinical Pathology Department at Cleveland Clinic, in Cleveland, Ohio.
 Dr. Kottke-Marchant has served as President of the International Society for Laboratory Hematology, a member of the Coagulation Resource Committee of the College of American Pathologists, and a member of the hematology testing committee of the American Board of Pathology.
 She is the author and co-author of over 250 articles, abstracts, and book chapters.
 She is the editor of the textbook An Algorithmic Approach to Hemostasis Testing.